mcw-rcc/bc_rcc_rstudio_server/README.md

 ```
 cd /var/www/ood/apps/sys
 git clone https://github.com/mcw-rcc/bc_rcc_rstudio_server.git
-cd bc_rcc_rstudio_server && git checkout rstudio-1.4-updates
+cd bc_rcc_rstudio_server
 ```
-Modify `manifest.yml`, `form.yml`, and `submit.yml` for your site.
+Modify `manifest.yml`, `form.yml`, and `submit.yml.erb` for your site.
 The `template/script.sh.erb` should also be modified to suit your site.
 For instance, we use a modulefile to load RStudio Server, which is specific by site and should be supplied by your site.
-The `rserver` command in `template/script.sh.erb` contains two flags that allow 1.3.959 and one additional flag for 1.4.1717 to function in a multi-user environment without PRoot or Singularity.
 ```
 rserver \
   --www-port ${port} \